 2. Brush up on your medical prefixes, suffixes, and root words.
 Let’s say you’re asked about a medical condition like, “What symptoms should the nurse expect to see in a patient with acute glomerulonephritis?
 Select all that apply” but you can’t for the life of you remember what glomerulonephritis is.
 Try breaking apart the word:

 3. Reach out to other students and nurses.
 Sometimes the best advice comes from your peers, so who better to ask than your fellow classmates and other registered nurses?
-By asking your peers for their advice and support, you’re not only learning something, you might create a study group out of it!
+By asking your peers for their advice and support, you’re not only learning something, but you might also create a study group out of it!
 Study groups are a great way to accelerate your learning.
 You can also organize an online study group if you’re unable to meet up with classmates.

 4. Be ready for the “select-all-that-apply” questions.
 Remember it’s, select all that apply!
 It may seem like an obvious statement, yet it’s the reason why so many struggle with those questions.
 Don’t worry about whether you’re selecting too many or too few of the available answers, instead apply each possible answer to the question as though it were a true/false statement.
 For example:

-By turning each available answer into a true/false question, you can determine that 1 and 2 do not apply because the nurse would monitor vital signs every 30-60 minutes, and notify the physician at 12 or less respirations per minute.
+By turning each available answer into a true/false question, you can determine that 1 and 2 do not apply because the nurse would monitor vital signs every 30-60 minutes, and notify the physician at 12 or fewer respirations per minute.

 A nurse would perform interventions 3-7 because it allows them to determine if or when the client’s magnesium levels became toxic.

 “Monitor renal function and cardiac function closely” – Magnesium sulfate toxicity can cause the nervous system and cardiac and renal functions to slow down.